loadingvx/clib/README.md

 	* Boyer\_moore is even 3~5 times faster than KMP.
 	* Writen by C-plusplus.

-* Some funtions related to "std::string" or "char\*"
-	* split: split a string into vector by a specifid delimeter
-	* strip: strip specified chars at both ends.
-	* join : python-like join. join strings together with specified delimeter among them.
-	* replace: replace a substring into specified new string.

 * A bloom filter implementation.
 	* this is a powerful algorithm often used by crawler, cache and bigdata tools(hadoop,google bigtable).